akk014/DES222_RayMinder_ProcessJournal/index.md

 ![](./Images/ModuleTestsBuzzer.png)

 #### I2C Communication
 The next "component" I tested was I2C communication.
-We will use I2C for the communication between the phone and the ESP32.
+This will later be used for communication with a compass, but it was also very helpful for testing sending messages.
 Since I have not worked with I2C in a long time, I wrote a little program that turns the buzzer on, if a certain message was written in the Serial Monitor.
 This little exercise helped me understand how Serial input is handled again, and will help decode messages that are send from the phone to the microcontroller.
 ![](./Images/ModuleTestsSerial.png)

 #### UV Sensor